 Not only is beef delicious and nutritious, but the beef industry continues to implement numerous proven sustainability practices throughout each and every step of the “pasture-to-plate” process that contribute to the way beef is responsibly raised today.

-Sustainability is not a destination.
-It is a continuous journey being carried out by each generation of farmers and ranchers responsible for raising and supplying beef across the world.
+Though the path to sustainability is never complete.
+It is a continuous journey being carried out by farmers and ranchers responsible for raising and supplying beef to the U.S. and across the world.
 To the beef community, sustainability comprises much more than environmental considerations.
 Today, a sustainable food supply balances efficient production with environmental, social and economic impacts.

-To better understand sustainability across the entire beef lifecycle, from pasture to plate, cattlemen and women invested in a first-of-its-kind life cycle assessment (LCA).
-This rigorous assessment worked to provide benchmarks on economic, environmental and social contributions of the cattle industry in the U.S. and a roadmap for the journey toward more sustainable beef.
+Currently, emissions from cattle, including those that come from the feed production, fuel, and electricity only account for 3.7% of the total greenhouse gas emissions in the U.S. To better understand and optimize environmental sustainability across the entire beef lifecycle, from pasture-to-plate, cattlemen and women have recently invested in an updated environmental life cycle assessment (LCA).
+This in-depth assessment utilizes the most up-to-date and comprehensive methodology and includes data from seven different regions across the country.
+The LCA provides benchmarks on environmental contributions of the cattle industry in the U.S., and is a roadmap for the journey toward an even more environmentally sustainable approach to raising beef.

 Beyond delicious and nutritious steaks, roasts and burgers, there are hundreds of uses for cattle by-products.
 Do you own a car, take a bus or ride a bike?
 If so, you’re utilizing by-products in the tires on your vehicle and the asphalt on the road.
 Even items that may seem trivial, such as dyes, inks, adhesives and plastics are made from cattle by-products.